wwisesamples/cocos2dx-IntegrationDemo/README.md

 ```
 This is a pre-configured cocos application project.

-Then, because the demo code depends on partial code of [the Wwise SDK IntegrationDemo](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html), [the original author](https://github.com/wwisesamples), you need to install a supported Wwise version with Wwise SDK of the target platforms。
+Then, because the demo code depends on partial code of [the Wwise SDK IntegrationDemo](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html), you need to install a supported Wwise version with Wwise SDK of the target platforms。

 Finally, copy the demo into the SDK IntegrationDemo's folder.
-When it's done,  your clone's root folder (e.g., `wwise-cocos-demo`) should be placed under `/path/to/Wwise/SDK/samples/IntegrationDemo/`.
-So it will be at:
+After that, your clone's root folder (e.g., `wwise-cocos-demo`) should be placed under `<Wwise Root>/SDK/samples/IntegrationDemo/`, e.g.:

-`/path/to/Wwise/SDK/samples/IntegrationDemo/wwise-cocos-demo`
+`<Wwise Root>/SDK/samples/IntegrationDemo/wwise-cocos-demo`

 ## Building the Demo